HPCarey/coders-hangman2/README.md

 ![Incorrect Display](assets/readme/incorrect_display.png)
 * When the user's guess is incorrect the hangman display will develop to indicate a life was lost.
-* There will also be a life count on display at all times so the user can see exactly how many lives they have and when they lose a life
+* There will also be a life count on display at all times so the user can see exactly how many lives they have and when they lose a life.
-* The incorrect letters that the user guesses  will also be displayed in a list immediately after they are guessed to indicate that the user's guess was wrong and also as a visual reminder of their previous guessed to avoid repitition.
+* The incorrect letters that the user guesses  will also be displayed in a list immediately after they are guessed to indicate that the user's guess was wrong and also as a visual reminder of their previous guesses to avoid repitition.

 ### User wins
 ![User Wins](assets/readme/you_won%20message.png)
-* When the user guesses all the correct letters in the word the word will be displayed in full.
+* When the user guesses all the correct letters in the word the word, will be displayed in full.
 * A message informing the user they won will be displayed along with a message indicating the full word.

 ### User Loses
 ![User Loses](assets/readme/you_lost_message.png)
 * If the user runs out of guesses before they guess the word, the full hangman image will be displayed.
 * A consolidation message informing the user that they lost will also be displayed.
-* As in the case of user winning, they will be invited to play again or exit in the same way as above.

 ### Replay function
 * Once the user has either won or lost the game, they will be invited to input Y to play again or N to exit.
 * If the user inputs Y, the game display will be shown with a different word represented by dashes.

 ![Default Game Settings](assets/readme/game_display.png)
 * All game features, including lives correct and incorrect guess lists and hangman display will be reset to the default game settings.
 * If the user inputs N, there will be a goodbye message and the program will exit.

 ![Exit Game](assets/readme/exit_screen.png)